Access Statement for Gloucestershire Warwickshire Steam Railway

 Directions to Broadway station

 - Broadway station is located on the western edge of the village, a 15-20 minute walk from the centre.
-Broadway is served by the NN Cresswell’s Rural 4 bus service from Evesham Bus Station (Stand E), Mondays to Saturdays, and Johnsons Excelbus Service 1.
+Broadway is served by the NN Cresswell’s Rural 4 bus service from Evesham Bus Station (Stand E), Mondays to Saturdays, and Stagecoach Service 1 between Stratford-upon-Avon and Broadway.
 Further details of bus services in Broadway are available on the Visit Broadway Bus Services web page.
 Please check the bus companies’ timetables for details.

 Car parking and arrival